AustinPat/Live-Project-Snippets/README.md

 ## New Model

 This is a [new model](https://github.com/AustinPat/Live-Project-Snippets/blob/master/New%20Model.cs) I created called JPChecklist, and then I pushed a migration for it.

+## Calculated Property

+[Here]() I added a calculated property called calculateLastContactDate to the JPLatestContactmodel.
+The property calculates the number of days between the last contact date and the current date.
+I then added the calculateLastContactDate property I made to the JPStudentRundown view model, and then updated the constructor.
+I also created a variable called LatestContact that checks the JPLatestContacts table and the JPStudents table to see if they both have the same ApplicationUserId.
+Then I added LatestContact to the studentRundown, along with the property
+I made previously.